 4. Give time to adjust and de-school

 Give yourself room to breathe!
-Realize it might take some time to find your groove.
+Realize it might take some time to find your groove when switching from public school to homeschool.

 - Some families take a few weeks (or a couple months!) to just enjoy being together again and to work slowly into new routines.